rfitzus/AltPartNumDatalinkECM/README.md

 ## Adding an Action to the New Step

 Within our new step we will add a single **Action**.
-You can call it *Update Part Num*.
+You can call it *Update PartNum*.
 We will add four tasks to that Action:
 - Datalink Field Group
 - Aggregrate
 - End Action